niall-byrne/pump-up-the-volume/README.md

 2. MOUNTPOINT -- The location where the image file will be mounted.
 3. VOLUME_NAME -- The name of the volume itself (how OSX will present it.)
 4. VOLUME_SIZE -- The size of the volume.
-5. AUTOMOUNT -- The location to install the automount script that will be executed on system start. (see example.)
+5. AUTOMOUNT -- The location to install the automount script that will be executed on system start.
+(A script to mount and unmount the volume will be installed at this location.)

 <b>Note: Use ```sudo -E``` to ensure the variables are passed to the sudo environment.</b>